Richard Nyauza

 Richard Jabulani Nyauza (born 1970) is a South African serial killer and rapist who murdered 16 women in and around the Rossway Quarry.
 Shortly after becoming infected with HIV in 2002, Nyauza murdered his first five victims near Olievenhoutbosch.
 Later that year, he was arrested for attempting to rape a child, but was released in 2005 after being found not guilty.
-Weeks later, he began murdering women again in an area about 2.8 kilometers away from the area the original murders occurred in.
+Weeks later, he began murdering women again in an area about 2.8 kilometres away from the area the original murders occurred in.
 Nyauza murdered 11 more women until his arrest in 2006.
-Following his trial, he was found guilty and given 16 life sentences as well an additional 140 years imprisonment.
+Following his trial, he was found guilty and given 16 life sentences as well as an additional 140 years imprisonment.

 Murders

 After a woman infected him with HIV, Nyauza grew a hatred towards women, believing that they did not deserve to live.

 Between January and September 2002, the bodies of five unidentified black women were discovered along the Riet River outside of Olievenhoutbosch township in Pretoria.
 Investigators initially believed the murders were connected to the "Highwayman" serial killer, who was identified as Elias Chauke in November 2002.
 However, Chauke was ruled out as the perpetrator after it was learned that he had been imprisoned for unrelated reasons during the quarry murder series.
 Investigators soon exhausted all leads and the case became inactive.

 Shortly after murdering his fifth victim, Nyauza was arrested for attempting to rape his girlfriend's nine-year-old daughter.
 In November 2005, he was found not guilty and released.
 Five weeks later, he resumed committing crimes.
 The body of his sixth victim was found on 2 January 2006.
 Although she had been strangled as opposed to Nyauza's previous method of bludgeoning his victims, the killing was quickly linked to the others because of its close proximity to the 2002 murders.
 A task force was formed in May to apprehend the perpetrator after five more victims had been found.

 Nyauza lured his victims, all black women, by offering them jobs.
 He then murdered them, and sometimes raped them, after the two reached a secluded location.
 As time passed, Nyauza switched from prominently bludgeoning his victims with stones, and in one case, a plank of wood, to strangling them.
 In some cases, he stabbed victims with a screwdriver.
 In every case, Nyauza took the murder weapon with him rather than leaving it at the crime scene.
 14 of the 16 victims were found fully or partially naked, and Nyauza's semen was recovered from four of them.